 - April 18, 2017 at 1:55 pm #11956R.
 MartinezMember

-I ve found this articles very interesting about compressing air for energy storage.
+I’ve found this articles very interesting about compressing air for energy storage.
 Are there any other real ways to store excess energy, such as generating nitrogen?
 Could we use any existing assets other than sealed tunnels and mines?
-I am thinking on gas pipelines…April 18, 2017 at 7:35 pm #11974Marcos Rupérez CerquedaParticipant
+I am thinking about gas pipelines…April 18, 2017 at 7:35 pm #11974Marcos Rupérez CerquedaParticipant

 The main point is , is it possible to install pressurized caves every where? there is enough caves around the world so it can be a real solution to store electrical energy.

 It is obvious that storage of electrical energy is one of the biggest challenges in the world as storing energy is the only way to full use renewable as main energy source.
 So indirectly solving the problem of storage will solve the climate change as there will be no need of fósil fuels to produce electricity.

 It is not clear which is the solution, there si many proposed: Hydrogen, Caves, lithium batteries, hydroelectric reversible centrals,

 This is an article where you can see different ways: http://discovermagazine.com/2015/july-aug/26-power-stash